Statistics show that the average, untrained novice should be able to bench press at least 135 pounds.

 Bodyweight to Bench Press Weight Ratio

-Regardless of how much weightlifting experience you have, you’ll definitely need a spotter.
+Regardless of how much weightlifting experience you have and your fitness level, you’ll definitely need a spotter.
 Once you have one, a quick and easy bench press test is to try and see what your three-rep maximum is.
-In other words: what is the heaviest weight that you can lift three times in a row?
-Be sure to wear some weight lifting gloves for this part to protect against hurting your hands while lifting heavy weights.

 According to Men’s Health, here are some average bench press standards that you should aim for according to your age and body weight:

 |20-29||100% of your body weight|

 After completing the three-rep test, you should have a solid approximation of where your bench press capabilities stand in comparison to the average adult man.
 From there, you should feel a bit more comfortable with testing out your one rep max weight.

 Even if you fall short of the standards listed above, don’t let that stop you from working your way to becoming an advanced lifter or even an intermediate lifter.